tingold/pgdog/docs/docs/features/plugins/rust.md

 ### Add `pgdog-plugin`

-To make building plugins easier, pgDog provides a crate that defines and implements the structs used by plugin functions.
+To make building plugins easier, PgDog provides a crate that defines and implements the structs used by plugin functions.

 Before proceeding, add this crate to your dependencies: